arqamaq/StockPrediction/README.md

 Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Please follow the code of conduct.

-##License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Special thanks to the developers of scikit-learn, XGBoost, and other libraries used in this project.